saeeddiscovery/windows_terminal/ReadMe.md

 -----

-- **Change Prompt Symbols**

-    - You can get Theme parameters by "$ThemeSettings" command.
-    - Prompt symbols can be viewed/changed in "PromptSymbols" and "GitSymbols"
-    - Examples:
-        ```
-        $ThemeSettings.GitSymbols.BranchSymbol = [char]::ConvertFromUtf32(0xE0A0)
-        $ThemeSettings.PromptSymbols.VirtualEnvSymbol = [char]::ConvertFromUtf32(0x039E)
-        ```

-    > - You can get the character codes (e.g. 0xE0A0) from Character Map of the selected font (Here we used <a href="CascadiaCodePL.ttf">Cascadia Code PL</a>)
-    > - You should put these lines in the $PROFILE to make it permanent

-    Here is an example with the above prompt symbols and the following settings:
+    Here is an example with the following settings:
         ```
         "fontFace" : "Cascadia Code PL",
         "colorScheme" : "Wryan"